Adelbert Ames: Governor

 His real problems came from the Democratic efforts to undo Reconstruction and gain control.
 Democrats in Vicksburg launched a coup in December 1874.
 When the sheriff called on his supporters to restore him to office, a battle ended in the Vicksburg Massacre.
 Ames had no forces to send and depended on the federal government for troops to reinstate the ousted officials.
 In the following months, he failed to mobilize a state militia to cope with renewed troubles.
-By August, the Democratic Party had united to carry the legislative elections that fall and carried out what came to be called the "Mississippi Plan."
-A riot in Yazoo county drove out the Republican sheriff and resulted in some blacks and party officers being lynched.
-The Clinton Riot on September 4 ended with white Democratic paramilitaries riding over the county, shooting every black person they chanced upon.
+By August, the Democratic Party had united to carry the legislative elections that fall and carried out what came to be called the "Mississippi Plan".
+A riot in Yazoo County drove out the Republican sheriff and resulted in some Blacks and party officers being lynched.
+The Clinton Riot on September 4 ended with white Democratic paramilitaries riding over the county, shooting every Black person they chanced upon.
 With no other means of protection, Ames appealed to the federal government for assistance.
 It was not refused, but authorities urged him to exhaust state resources first.

 Ames, unable to organize a state militia in time, signed a peace treaty with Democratic leaders.
-In return for disarming the few militia units he had assembled, they promised to guarantee a full, free, fair election, which they did not keep.
+In return for disarming the few militia units he had assembled, they promised to guarantee a full, free, fair election, a promise they did not keep.

 That November, Democrats terrorized a large part of the Republican vote into staying home, driving voters from the polls with shotguns and cannons, and gaining firm control of both houses of the legislature.
-The state legislature, convening in 1876, drew up articles of impeachment against him; with a five-to-one majority and deeply hostile feelings towards Ames, their investigations "failed to trace a dollar of unearned money to his pockets," one reporter noted.
+The state legislature, convening in 1876, drew up articles of impeachment against Ames; with a five-to-one majority and deeply hostile feelings towards him, their investigations "failed to trace a dollar of unearned money to his pockets," one reporter noted.
 "Whatever Ames may be, he is not dishonest."
-Though insiders agreed that their case was a very weak one, removal was certain, particularly after his black lieutenant-governor had been removed and the line of succession led to a Democrat.
+Though insiders agreed that their case was very weak, removal was certain, particularly after his black lieutenant governor had been removed and the line of succession led to a Democrat.
 Rather than face an impeachment trial that would entail great expense, Ames's lawyers made a deal: once the legislature had dropped all charges, he would resign his office, which occurred on March 29, 1876.